-With an Auto Allow policy, any inbound email from a sender listed in the Auto Allow database, are not subjected to the typical IP reputation and spam checks.
-Instead it will only be scanned for viruses.
+- Any inbound message from a sender listed in the Auto Allow database is not subjected to the typical IP reputation and spam checks.
+However, it will still be scanned for viruses.

 - Auto-responses are sent (including Out of Office messages).